Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore3/readme.txt

    =============
    1. Added support of ASP.NET Core 3.1.30;
    2. Was made refactoring;
-   3. Fixed a error “Headers are read-only, response has already started”.
+   3. Fixed a error “Headers are read-only, response has already started”;
+   4. Fixed a error that caused an blank page response when using the Brotli compression.

    =============
    DOCUMENTATION